 During this visit he also conducted a very inspiring discussion meeting on “The Role of Theory in Biology”.

 The Biophysics group at ICTS has worked on uncovering the role of Turing-like patterns during cell polarity establishment in the one-cell stage Caenorhabditis elegans embryo and has broad interests in unravelling the physical principles of morphogenesis.
-The title and theme of an upcoming discussion meeting at ICTS “Thirsting for Theoretical Biology” are inspired by the Brenner’s Nature article mentioned above.
+The title and theme of an upcoming discussion meeting at ICTS “Thirsting for Theoretical Biology” are inspired by Brenner’s Nature article mentioned above.

 Sydney Brenner delivering the Public Lecture on “The Architecture of Biological Complexity”, 18 October 2012